-UICC has, over the last few years, received a series of awards, recognising its efforts in improving its various services to its members, partners and the general cancer community.
+UICC has received a number of awards recognising its efforts in improving its various services to its members, partners and the general cancer community.

 The Incredible Impact Programme is run collaboratively by ICCA and Best Cities Global Alliance.
 UICC was one of three selected winners, recognised for the legacy, sustainability and accessibility of its 2017 World Cancer Leaders’ Summit event themed ‘Cities Driving Change’.

 Following the 2017 cancer resolution, ‘Cancer prevention and control in the context of an integrated approach’, Summit discussions were focused on how countries and cities around the world can accelerate impact on cancer control and, in doing so, make important progress towards achieving the global target of a 25% reduction in premature mortality from cancer and other non-communicable diseases (NCDs) by 2025.
 In the Summit’s call to action, participants were encouraged to:

 “Thanks to the support of the UICC, since the Summit in Mexico last November, a network of Population Based Cancer Registries was officially established in Mexico and also the first steps were given to implement our National Cancer Control Plan; two historical events, to improve cancer control in our country.
 Now, our mission will be Cancer Treatment for All.”

 – Dr Alejandro Mohar (Appointed NNCP coordinator and Host of the 2017 Summit)

 A category which recognises associations who have created a new website or significantly updated their old website in the last year.